Backbase/backbase.github.io/content/posts/unpublished/custom-common-libraries-for-backend-services/post.md

 ### **Release Cycle of Utility Libraries**

-In managing utility libraries like custom communication tools, sticking to a regular release schedule is important.
+In managing utility libraries, sticking to a regular release schedule is important.
 Unlike integration services, these libraries can have their own release timetable.
 It's better not to use snapshot versions because they can cause problems.
 In using snapshot versions, it can lead to unpredictability and potential conflicts, making it harder for developers to maintain a stable environment.
 By keeping the release cycle separate from integration services, developers can avoid issues and adapt to changes more easily.
 This way, they can fix bugs and add new features without causing disruptions.

 ---
 ## **When Not to Use Common Libraries?**